Techno-coder/lucent/specification.md

 ```
 let identifier: [type;] = array[start:end]
 ```
-Slices are constructed from slicing an array.
-They can also be created from a base address and size in elements:
+Slices are constructed by slicing an array.
+The start index must not exceed the end index.
+They can also be created from a base address and size:
 ```
 let identifier = [type;] address, size
 ```